Play idea: Messy play - Korihori pōrehe

 - encourage experimentation

-- use descriptive word such as slimy, runny, soft, warm, lumpy, wet.
+- use descriptive words such as slimy, runny, soft, warm, lumpy, wet.

 Providing for messy play